 I was pleasantly surprised by the wide range of food offerings in Queenstown despite its small size – I had classic Japanese meals, Indian, Thai, Korean barbecues, and Chinese food in a couple of days and they were actually quite good!
 Whatever you eat though, remember to save room for the legendary Fergburger.
 The burger joint has basically become a tourist attraction and it’s on every travel book.
 No first-time visit to Queenstown is complete without a bite of the iconic Freg’s.
 Apparently, everyone knows about it, too.
 There is always a long line waiting outside the restaurant and queues could get quite long during peak hours – that describes most of the store’s 21-hour day.

 I had it, and yes, it was quite yummy.
 The beef was juicy with caramelized onion, lettuce, buns, and so on.
 What makes Ferg’s burger so special, however, is the business philosophy.
 Fergburger is an almost 24-hour operating restaurant, with an amazing crew that treats others the way they want to be treated.
-Imagine how challenging it would be to find transient staff and consistent fresh food supply in a small resort town!
-They keep the price low and the welcoming vibe would just keep attracting customers more and more.
+Imagine how challenging it would be to find transient staff and a consistent fresh food supply in a small resort town!
+They keep the price low and the welcoming vibe just keeps attracting customers more and more.

 Shopping – All sorts of natural and high-quality products you can find!

 While many high-quality New Zealand brands and products are delightfully available throughout the country, Queenstown offers a compact and diverse retail environment for visitors to find them all.
-Popular gifts and souvenirs include Sheep oil, cream, and lotion, toothpaste, nutrition supplements, pills, or Manuka honey.
-Prices could be quite different from places to places, and so it might worth your while to do some comparison if you have time 🙂
+Popular gifts and souvenirs include Sheep oil, cream, lotion, toothpaste, nutrition supplements, pills, or Manuka honey.
+Prices could be quite different from places to places, so it might be worth your while to do some comparison if you have time 🙂